-Where should a carbon monoxide detector be located in my home?
+Do I really need a carbon monoxide alarm in my home?

-Proper placement of a CO detector is important.
-In general, the human body is most vulnerable to the effects of CO during sleeping hours, so a detector should be located in or as near as possible to the sleeping area of the home.
+In general, the human body is most vulnerable to the effects of Carbon Monoxide during sleeping hours, so an alarm should be located in or as near as possible to the sleeping area of the home.

-Unlike smoke, which rises to the ceiling, CO mixes with air.
-Recognizing this, a CO detector should be located at knee-height (which is about the same as prone sleeping height).
-Due to the possibility of tampering or damage by pets, children, vacuum cleaners and the like, it may be located up to chest height.
-To work properly, a detector should not be blocked by furniture, draperies or other obstructions to normal air flow.
+Unlike smoke, which rises to the ceiling, Carbon monoxide mixes with air.
+To work properly, a carbon monoxide alarm should not be blocked by furniture, draperies or other obstructions to normal air flow.

-If a combination smoke/carbon monoxide detector is used, it should be located on the ceiling, to ensure that it will detect smoke effectively.
+If a combination smoke/carbon monoxide alarm is used, it should be located on the ceiling, to ensure that it will detect smoke effectively.